Mission & Board of Directors

 Deborah Linn, At-Large – Debbie has lived in Silver Spring for over 30 years and has been involved in economic and community development for even longer, both personally and through her work.
 Prior to serving on the Board of Fenton Village, Inc., she was a member of the Silver Spring Citizens’ Advisory Board and a founder of Taste the World in Fenton Village.
 Debbie is an attorney currently focusing on assisting start-up businesses.

-Karen Roper, Executive Director – Ms. Roper has been an activist in East Silver Spring and Fenton Village for over 10 years and was instrumental in saving 20 small businesses from demolition for the Purple Line.
+Karen Roper, Director of Community Development & Outreach – Ms. Roper has been an activist in East Silver Spring and Fenton Village for over 10 years and was instrumental in saving 20 small businesses from demolition for the Purple Line.
 She also successfully lobbied the County to redesign the Purple Line configuration on Bonifant Street to protect an additional 21 small businesses.
 She is currently working with both the County and Silver Spring Chamber of Commerce to protect small businesses in Fenton Village during the construction of several major development projects.

 Ms. Roper is also a member of the Board of East Silver Spring Citizen’s Association (ESSCA).
 As ESSCA’s Chair of Land Use and Zoning.
 Ms. Roper created the Micro to Macro© process for community inclusion in development design.
 The Micro to Macro© process proved so successful that the Montgomery County Planning Board invited, Ms. Roper to present the Micro to Macro© concept at their Makeover Montgomery conventional 2016.